af83/ucengine-docs/README.md

     $ make doc

 When you are editing the doc, you probably want to see your work.
-To do so, use gollum-site :

-    $ gollum-site generate --working && gollum-site serve
+    $ make working

 ## License